tytydraco/yessleep/out/I_used_to_a_soldier_something_found_us_in_the_Siberian_woods_Part_Two.md

 “Maybe it’s nothing… When we were leaving, I think I saw someone.
 Near the hut.
 Some old man.
 Then I turned and he disappeared”.

-“Lemmy guess, black robe, long beard, and a fancy hat?”
+“Lemmy guess, a black robe, a long beard, and a fancy hat?”

 “Maybe?” he looked at me worryingly.
 “Do you know who that was?”